bleck9999/ts-minifier/README.md

                   and attempt to generate shorter names for reused variables
                   default: false
-  -v              prints even more information to the console than usual
+  -v              prints even more information to the console than usual --such-meme     replaces destination file if it already exists
+                  default: false
 ```